 MSU offers several types of active learning classroom configurations with varying technical capabilities.
 These classrooms offer a flexible environment to increase student learning through group work, class participation, and increased interaction.

 IT Services can help units get secure access to data and integrate that data into custom applications.
 Additionally, we provide application development, integration, and ongoing maintenance based on customer needs.
+Also available is Application Performance Management.

 IT Services provides on-campus audiovisual (A/V) equipment rental and support for classes and other events held in classrooms and other university spaces.